|

 their free will and make them suddenly stop

-smoking, then they would never have to come
+smoking, for example, then they would never have to come

 to terms with the underlying anger toward their